willviles/Immerse/README.md

   lgDesktop: 1200
 }, ...
 ```

+*The default breakpoints are set to match the breakpoint sizes for popular front end framework <a href="http://getbootstrap.com/css/#grid-media-queries" title="Bootstrap Grid Media Queries" target="_blank">Bootstrap</a>. *

 #### Minimum loading time
 Before Immerse's asset queue promise is satisfied, a loading overlay is displayed.
 This is particularly useful for users on slow connections, but users on fast connections, the loading overlay may only appear for a split section and be perceived as bad UI.
 Setting minLoadingTime ensures the loading overlay is displayed for at least *x* seconds before the page animates in.